ALFRED AND ISABEL BADER

 Drs.
-Alfred and Isabel Bader have given $22 million to assist in the development of this project.
+Alfred and Isabel Bader have given a transformational gift to assist in the development of this project.
 The gift honours Isabel Bader and her love of music and theatre.

 The Baders have a history of significant contributions to academic excellence at Queen's, through research chairs in Art History and Chemistry, as well as through fellowships, scholarships, prizes and bursaries in many disciplines.

 Their gifts of Old Masters paintings to the Agnes Etherington Arts Centre - including two paintings by 17th-century Dutch artist Rembrandt - have made the Queen's collection the finest university collection in Canada.

 In 1993, in an attempt to help expand Queen's international outreach, the Baders generously purchased and gave to Queen's University a 15th-century English castle.
 Herstmonceux Castle has been carefully restored and is now home to the Bader International Study Centre.

 - Learn more about the Baders (PDF 72 KB)